It’s been a whirlwind year so far for us at Skyward.

 As a member of Skyward’s Aviation Network Technology team, I’m helping develop the standards and technologies needed to connect aircraft in the sky to the nation’s #1 wireless network.
 This kind of aerial connectivity will enable drone technology to take massive leaps forward.

-Here’s a peak at what Skyward sees in the future for connected drones.
+Here’s a peek at what Skyward sees in the future for connected drones.

 Today: Skyward is ready for Airborne LTE Operations